 First Offense: Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
-Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+0 11011001

 2. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.